egmontmika/egmontmika.com/content/blog/just-a-little-earlier.md

 Or to chat with another early comer.
 Encourage someone who came with a need, with the desire to meet someone who would listen.

-Coming a little earlier gives you to connect.
+Coming a little earlier gives you time to connect.
 Time to build a relationship.
 Time to care.

 It's precious time!